rbrenor2/learning-tracks-api/AI_USAGE.md

 - Build parser for **ISO-8601** format style.
 - Setup use of ConfigService instead of getting process.env vairables directly.
 - Listing out Youtube API errors.
+- Figure how to deal with Transactions using TypeORM.